Court Procedure in Cases About Children

 In addition to the law set out in places like the Children Act 1989 (with lots of amendments, most of which may not yet be included in the official government version) and the Family Procedure Rules there is also a rather rambling and lengthy practice direction, the “Child Arrangements Programme”, and a lot of points are duplicated here.

-Applications for an order in relation to children in the Family Court are started by a simple form (C100, see panel on the right), accompanied by a further form (C1A) if there has been violence, a fear of violence or other harm.
+Most applications for an order in relation to children in the Family Court are started on form C100, accompanied by a further form (C1A) if there has been (or is a risk of) violence, a fear of violence or other harm.
 There is a court fee payable when the application is lodged at court.
+To find the court to which you need to send your application, use the Children category on the Court Finder website with the postcode of the child’s home.
 There is no need for a long statement of the background or the facts at this stage (unless the application is an emergency application) and this is actively discouraged.

 Before you can start court proceedings about children or finances on divorce or civil partnership dissolution you usually have to meet with a mediator, who will give you information about mediation and other dispute resolution options.
 This has to be a mediator who is specially trained to provide such a Mediation Information and Assessment Meeting (MIAM).
 The mediator may then also meet with the other person in your case and you may then attempt mediation.
 If mediation is not suitable or breaks down, the mediator will complete the relevant page on the C100 form, which you can then use to show that you have gone through this process when you start court proceedings.
 In urgent cases this may not be necessary and you need to consider this with a specialist solicitor.